palmerandy/hugo-blog/content/about/professional-experience.md

 ##### Technical Lead - November 2019 to Present

+-	Introduced a culture of pair programming.
+Improving software quality and sharing of domain knowledge even when working remotely through COVID pandemic.
 -	Led team along the journey of identifying why change is slow and developed a prioritised plan of how to fix it.
 Introduced 20% team time to aggressively tackle Technical Debt every sprint.
-- Identifying, mitigating and resolving  performance problems after new client went live within a month of starting work with Mondo.

 <details>
   <summary>Technology Used</summary>